Ethics and Professionalism | 24 CME

 Mar 09, 2024, 7:45 AM PST – Mar 10, 2024, 5:30 PM PDT

 Meets the requirements of Title 16, California Code of Regulations (CCR) section 1358.1

-This Ethics & Professionalism course has been reviewed and approved by the Medical Board of California and is designed for medical and legal professionals, including physicians, nurse practitioners, physician assistants, nurses, and attorneys.
-Utilizing didactic lectures, case studies, written questions, and classroom discussion, the course provides participants with a comprehensive working understanding of medical ethics and medical professionalism.
-The course explores the foundations of ethics, distinguishes ethics from law, explains the direct and indirect consequences of unethical conduct, and explores special ethical issues involving patient relationships, confidentiality, consent, and caring for patients at the end of life.
-The course will also examine interprofessional relationships, the ethics of financing in the delivery of healthcare, and medical professionalism.
-By the end of the course participants should have a comprehensive working understanding of the basic and advanced ethical principles related to the delivery of medical care.
+This Ethics & Professionalism course, approved by the Medical Board of California, is designed for medical and legal professionals, including physicians, nurse practitioners, physician assistants, nurses, and attorneys.
+This course employs various teaching methods, including lectures, case studies, and discussions, to provide a comprehensive understanding of medical ethics and professionalism.
+It covers fundamental ethical principles, differentiates ethics from legal matters, addresses consequences of unethical behavior, and explores ethical issues in patient care, including confidentiality, informed consent, and end-of-life considerations.
+Additionally, it examines interprofessional relationships, healthcare financing ethics, and medical professionalism, ensuing participants leave with a comprehensive grasp of ethical principles in healthcare delivery.

 Upon completion of this CME-approved activity, participants will be better able to: